 Common mistakes to avoid

-3. Focusing too much on physiological responses: While it’s true that physiological responses such as heart rate and breathing can be indicators of deception, they can also be influenced by other factors such as anxiety or stress.
-Focusing too much on trying to control these responses can actually make them more noticeable to the examiner.
+3. Focusing too much on physiological responses: While it’s true that physiological responses such as heart rate and breathing can be indicators of deceit, they can also be influenced by other factors such as anxiety or stress.
+Focusing too much on trying to control these can actually make them more noticeable to the examiner.

 5. Not taking the test seriously: While it’s important not to overthink the questions or become too nervous, it’s also important to take the test seriously and give it your full attention.
-Treating the test casually or making jokes during the examination can be seen as a lack of respect for the process and could also raise concerns.
+Treating the test casually or making jokes can be seen as a lack of respect for the process and could also raise concerns.

 Tips for passing the CBP polygraph

-What Is the CBP Polygraph Test Pass Rate?
+What Is the Pass Rate?

 A hand pointing to a lie detector graph on a computer screen